by Ian Khan | Jul 23, 2024 | Uncategorized

 Dr. Rattan Lal – Recognized globally for his work on soil health, Dr. Lal emphasizes the importance of soil as a critical component of the earth’s living skin and its potential to address food security, climate change, and water quality.

 Sara Menker: The founder and CEO of Gro Intelligence, Menker has revolutionized how data can predict agriculture trends.
-Gro Intelligence uses to vast amounts of data to provide insights into global agricultural markets.
+Gro Intelligence uses AI to process vast amounts of data to provide insights into global agricultural markets.

-Li Yong: Founder of FJ Dynamics, Yong focuses on agricultural robots that aid in tasks from planting to harvesting.
+Li Yong: Founder of FJ Dynamics, Yong focuses on AI-driven agricultural robots that aid in tasks from planting to harvesting.
 His vision is to bring the benefits of automation to farms of all sizes.

 Prof. Salah Sukkarieh: An academic at the University of Sydney, Prof. Sukkarieh is a leading researcher on robotics and AI in agriculture.
 His work includes developing intelligent systems to manage pests and diseases.